 Figure 2: Birth Registration

-A consortium of public and private organizations led by the World Bank have agreed on ten ID principles in the context of sustainable development.
+A consortium of public and private organizations led by the World Bank has agreed on ten ID principles in sustainable development.
 The principles are summarized in the table below.

 Table 2: ID4D Principles